practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - "web languages" on node.js, WebAssembly and Wasmtime/README.md

 $
 ```

-The resulting WebAssembly file is being executed like this:
+The resulting WebAssembly file is being executed like this, and executed quickly with around 11 milliseconds:

 ```
 $ wasmtime --dir=. random_streams_for_perf_stats.wasm